JohanPeeters/keycloak-in-action/README.md

 Keycloak has been configured to act as a broker for several Identity Providers.
 For this to work, the `client_secret` for these IdPs needs to be configured - these are not in the configuration.

 # Lessons learned
 * When using ADFS as an Identity Provider, one can choose between a SAML integration or an OIDC integration.
 Both work, but the OIDC integration is a bit easier since the discovery document can be used to establish trust.
 In SAML, an exchange of certificates is a mandatory prerequisite.
+* However, the downside of using OIDC is that it is impossible to pass claims from ADFS to Keycloak to create local Keycloak users.
+This is due to https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/overview/ad-fs-faq#i-am-trying-to-get-additional-claims-on-the-user-info-endpoint-but-its-only-returning-subject-how-can-i-get-additional-claims => Keycloak queries the ADFS userinfo endpoint for additional claims, but ADFS only returns the sub claim.
+* The above issue can usually be resolved by create a 'dummy API' in ADFS, linking it to the Keycloak client, and then adding extra claims to the access token.
+However, Keycloak does not expect the claims to be present in the access token, instead it expects them to be present at the userinfo endpoint.
 * Do not use white spaces in the realm names.
 This will give encoding problems.
 * When using SAML, the nameidentifier must have the same format as expected by the Identity Provider (e.g. persistent)
 * Troubleshooting: